anhgelus/nohtis-apohcalyps-modpack/README.modrinth.md

 ### Create a new world

-:warning: **This modpack was designed to be played in multiplayer.
+**This modpack was designed to be played in multiplayer.
 The single-player experience does not reflect the multiplayer experience!**

 When you create a new world, you should go to "world generation settings" and click on the button "Cities" at the top right.